 Sometimes the free days are part of a bigger national program (and we’ve listed those here too).
 Others are paid for by generous local sponsors and are offered seasonally or year-round.
 And if you’re a member of a Wichita museum, you may get free admission to museums in other parts of the country through reciprocal programs.

-Check out our list of free museum days, and let us know in the comments if we’ve missed any free museums in Wichita!
+Check out our list of free museum days in Wichita.
+We’ve included a list of museums that are always free, as well as some regular discounts we hope to see.
+And please let us know in the comments if we’ve missed any free days at museums in Wichita!

 Free Days at Wichita Museums